About the Collections

 Q. Is there a classroom available in Special Collections?

 A. We have a seminar room which may be used for small classes in which the instructor wishes to use departmental collections.
-Classes of up to twenty can be accommodated in the Feuchtwanger Memorial Library.
-For availability and policies, please call 213-740-5900 or e-mail firstname.lastname@example.org.
+Classes of up to forty students can be accommodated in the Feuchtwanger Memorial Library.
+For availability and policies, please visit our website or e-mail firstname.lastname@example.org.

 Q. How can I find information about my old books?

-A. One of the best sources of information for basic questions about rare books and book values is the brochure, Your Old Books, by the late Peter Van Wingen.
+A. One of the best sources of information for basic questions about rare books and book values is the brochure Your Old Books by the Peter Van Wingen.
+A good source for determining the value of a book is the website viaLibri.